scottnunemacher/wherescott.com/src/index.md

 title:  Where Scott Does Everything
 ---

-Hello everyone, and welcome to my blog.
+Hello everyone, and welcome to my site.
 It's an ever-changing collection of interests to share with others.

-> I hope you find something useful here.
-Please check back often.
+> "I hope you find something useful here.<br>
+> Please check back often.<br>
-> Thank you and enjoy looking around.
+> Thank you, and enjoy looking around!"
 >
-> &mdash;<cite><a href="/">Scott</a></cite>
+> <cite>&mdash; Scott</cite>